yousefelassal/quote-cron/README.md

 > You can observe a lot just by watching.

 > To be wrong is nothing unless you continue to remember it.

+> There is only one success - to be able to spend your life in your own way.